-How dogs can help people with PTSD
+How Assistance Dogs can help people with PTSD

-Experts say that dogs have been successful in aiding the recovery of sexual assault victims, being uniquely suited to help them overcome trust and relationship issues.
-Furthermore, it is suggested that dogs are a great way for an individual to practise controlling stress levels and regulating their tone of voice.
+Experts say that dogs have also been successful in aiding the recovery of sexual assault victims, being uniquely suited to help them overcome trust and relationship issues.
+Furthermore, it is suggested that dogs are a great way for an people to practise controlling stress levels and regulating their tone of voice.

 - Provides a grounding for the patient through the dog’s consistent and positive presence